Market Flow Tools 101Price Action Screener 101: Your Complete Guide to Finding Trading Setups

 Major Anomaly — Follow the big money

 When volume is many times above average, something significant is happening.
-This could be a major announcement, a surprise earnings result, an acquisition rumour, a sector catalyst, or simply large institutional accumulation.
-Whatever the cause, Major Anomaly volume tells you that the move is backed by serious money.
-These are the setups worth paying close attention to.
+This could be a major announcement, a surprise earnings result, an acquisition rumour, or large institutional accumulation.
 Combined with a Major Breakout, this is the most powerful combination in the entire screener.

 Moderate Anomaly — Elevated conviction